fizolas/s60v3-bluetooth-gps/README.md

-Sharing GPS of s60v3 phone with computer running Debian 11 (Bullseye) through Bluetooth
+Sharing of GPS receiver from s60v3 phone with computer running Debian 11 (Bullseye) through Bluetooth

 Put s60v3-bluetooth-gps script in ~/bin or some other directory in the path, and make it executable (chmod +x s60v3-bluetooth-gps)